-200. Stopping on roads-heavy and long vehicles
+200-Stopping on roads-heavy and long vehicles

-(1) The driver of a heavy vehicle, or long vehicle, must not stop on a length of road that is not in a built-up area, except on the shoulder of the road, unless the length of road is an emergency stopping lane and the driver is permitted to stop in it under rule 178.
+(1) The driver of a heavy vehicle, or long vehicle, must not stop on a length of road that is not in a built-up area, except on the shoulder of the road.

-Note Built-up area is defined in the dictionary, and shoulder is defined in rule 12.
+Built-up area is defined in the dictionary, and shoulder is defined in rule 12.

-(2) The driver of a heavy vehicle, or long vehicle, must not stop on a length of road in a built-up area for longer than 1 hour, unless the driver is permitted to stop on the length of road for longer than 1 hour by information on or with a traffic control device, or is permitted to do so by the Council.
+(2) The driver of a heavy vehicle, or long vehicle, must not stop on a length of road in a built-up area for longer than 1 hour, unless the driver is permitted to stop on the length of road for longer than 1 hour by information on or with a traffic control device, or under subrule (2A) or another law of this jurisdiction.

-Note Council, traffic control device and with are defined in the dictionary.
+Traffic control device and with are defined in the dictionary.